datacamp-content-public/courses-handling-missing-data-with-imputations-in-r/slides/chapter_1_25e3bda2b8a26bbfb2f6c8fdafeb3eca.md

 `@script`
-Other options to speed things up would include specifying fewer datasets, fewer iterations, or using less time consuming methods of imputing such as norm rather than predictive mean matching.
+Other options to speed things up would include specifying fewer imputed datasets, fewer iterations, or using less time consuming methods of imputing such as norm rather than predictive mean matching.

 ---